 To open the Contrast ratio, we need to open Chrome DevTools.
 Then inspect a text element and find a color box.
 Click the little color box and choose the pointer element.

 You might think, ok, but what does this mean?

 - The first value is your current contrast ratio

 - The second value is the minimum contrast ratio (AA)

 - The last one is the enhanced contrast ratio (AAA)

-You can change the colour and see if you can enhance your contrasts.
+You can change the color and see if you can enhance your contrasts.

-Another great tooltip which combines many of the above is actually the inspector tooltip in Chrome.
+Another great tooltip that combines many of the above is the inspector tooltip in Chrome.

 We can use the inspector tooltip by opening DevTools and selecting the pointer icon.

-Then we can hover over an HTML an element and see with one quick glimpse what the contrast is, the role, and if it's focusable by the keyboard.
+Then we can hover over an HTML element and see with one quick glimpse what the contrast is the role and if it's focusable by the keyboard.